bokeh/bokeh/docs/bokeh/source/docs/first_steps/first_steps_7.rst

 Displaying in a Jupyter notebook
 --------------------------------

-If you use Jupyter notebooks, call Bokeh's |output_notebook| function in your code.
-Then, use the |show| function to display your visualization right inside your notebook:
+If you use Jupyter notebooks, call |show| directly.
+Bokeh detects the notebook kernel and its bundled renderer automatically; no initialization call or separate extension package is needed:

 .. image:: /_images/notebook_inline.png
     :scale: 50 %